Shan Style Burmese Buddha Statues

 9. Muong Mao Kingdom (AD 1311 – AD 1604) Muong Mao Kingdom was the last kingdom of Shan.

-The Shan people are probably the most numerous and widely diffused Indo-Chinese race, they occupy the valleys and plateau of the broad belt of mountainous country that leave the Himalayas, and trends South easterly between Burma proper on the west, and China and Cambodia in the east and down to the Gulf of Siam.
+The Shan people are probably the most numerous and widely diffused Indo-Chinese race, they occupy the valleys and plateau of the broad belt of the mountainous country that leaves the Himalayas, and trend South easterly between Burma proper on the west, and China and Cambodia in the east and down to the Gulf of Siam.

 Shan ethnic groups are found in several countries throughout southeast Asia including India.
 The Shan State occupies the largest area in Myanmar, with several minority groups.
 Buddhism and Buddhist art in the Shan State is concentrated more in the lowland areas.
 The hill tribes in the highland areas of the Shan State consist of several ethnic minority groups, many of whom are Christians.